Sex toys for men?

 Are there toys that guys can use for masturbation and how do they work?

-Whether you’ve grown a little too accustomed to the touch of your own hand (hey, it happens to the best of us) or are simply curious about spicing things up during your “me time,” there are lots of sex toy options to choose from.
-Many sex toys on the market are designed specifically for men.
-Men can also use many of the sex toys that are traditionally marketed toward women.
-There’s something out there for almost every guy, and with a little bit of thought and experimentation, you’re likely to find a toy that works for you.
+If your masturbation routine has lost its spark or if you're simply curious about trying something new during your "me time," there are plenty of sex toys out there!
+Many sex toys on the market are specifically designed for people with penises.
+In fact, the Food and Drug Administration (FDA) has approved some sex toys to treat sexual conditions such as erectile dysfunction and delayed orgasm.
+There are also some toys that while traditionally marketed towards people with vaginas, can be used by others as well.
+There’s something out there for almost every penis, and with a little bit of thought and experimentation, you’re likely to find a toy that works for you.

 It sounds like you’re interested exclusively in masturbation toys.
-However, keep in mind that many “masturbation” toys can be used during foreplay or intercourse with your partner(s).
-And now, without further ado, the toys:
+However, keep in mind that many “masturbation” toys can also be used during foreplay or intercourse with your partner(s).
+Some examples include:

-- Masturbation sleeves and strokers: These toys surround the penis with silicone or other rubbery material, imitating the sensations of penetrative sex.
-The most well-known masturbation sleeve, called the Fleshlight, is sold in various models, including those that are designed to resemble an anus, mouth, or vulva.
-Use a good amount of lubricant when playing with masturbation sleeves to reduce friction and increase stimulation.
+- Masturbation sleeves and strokers.
+These toys surround the penis with silicone or other rubbery material and imitate the sensations of penetrative sex.
+These toys are sold in various shapes and sizes, including those designed to resemble an anus, mouth, or vulva.
+You might consider using a generous amount of lubricant when playing with masturbation sleeves to reduce friction and increase stimulation.

-- Cock rings: Designed to hold blood in the penis, cock rings help to make an erection feel harder and slightly larger for a longer period of time.
-Cock rings can also be worn around the testicles to prolong pleasure and delay ejaculation.
+- Cock rings.
+These toys are designed to hold blood in the penis, making an erection feel harder and slightly larger for a longer period of time.
+Cock rings may also be worn around the testicles to prolong pleasure and delay ejaculation.
 They come in various materials, such as adjustable leather and plastic, stretchy silicone, and non-adjustable metal.
-Some rings vibrate, adding extra stimulation to the area below the testicles (and/or the clitoris when used during vaginal intercourse).
+Some rings vibrate, adding extra stimulation to the area below the testicles (as well as the clitoris when used during vaginal intercourse).
+If you decide to use a cock ring, it’s recommended that you not wear one for longer than 20 minutes as this could damage tissue in the genitals.
+It also may be a good idea to shave or trim your pubic hairs to avoid them getting suck in the ring and causing discomfort.

-- Penis pumps: Like cock rings, penis pumps trap blood in the penis to make your erection harder and slightly bigger for a longer period of time.
-The increase in size is short-lived, though.
+- Penis pumps.
+Like cock rings, penis pumps trap blood in the penis to make your erection harder and slightly bigger for a longer period of time.
+In fact, penis pumps are often used in combination with cock rings.
+However, you should keep in mind that the “pump” effect is short-lived.
 Eventually the penis will go back to its regular size.
-Basically, penis pumps work sort of like a vacuum.
-As air is pumped out of a cylinder placed over the penis, blood rushes and engorges the erectile tissue.
-Some men find the suction pleasurable.
+Penis pumps work sort of like a vacuum: as air is pumped out of a cylinder, blood rushes and engorges the erectile tissue.
+Some people also find the suction pleasurable.
+When buying a penis pump, consider one with a vacuum limiter as this stops pressure from getting too high and causing possible injuries.

-- Fetish toys: Cock cages, electronic stimulation toys, nipple clamps…the list goes on and on!
-A vast universe of fetish toys exists, and possibilities for experimentation are limitless.
-A well-stocked adult store will be able to help curious customers explore what kind of toys that might interest them as well as how to use these toys.
-Think about what you already know you like as a starting point for fetish exploration.
+- Fetish toys.
+Cock cages, electronic stimulation toys, nipple clamps—the list goes on and on!
+A vast universe of fetish toys exists and possibilities for experimentation are limitless.
+A well-stocked adult store might help customers explore what kind of toys interest them as well as explain how to use these toys.
+Think about what you already like as a starting point for fetish exploration.

 Sex toys come in all shapes, sizes, materials, and price ranges.
-Lots of people prefer buying online due to increased privacy and discretion.
+Many people prefer buying online due to increased privacy and discretion.
 However, if you’re interested in seeing how a toy works in person before buying it, consider going to your local adult store to check out demo models.
-If you choose to examine your potential toy in person, pay attention to its size, texture, intensity of vibration, and control options.
-Once you’ve purchased and used your toy(s), be sure to wash them thoroughly.
-Gadgets made of non-porous materials, such as glass, silicone, and metal are preferable because they can be completely sterilized.
-Toys made of porous materials should be used with condoms.
-To clean your toy, follow the instructions on its packaging — most are cleaned with mild soap and water.
-Don’t use germicidal soaps, as they’ve been known to irritate genital tissues.
+If you choose to examine your potential toy in person, consider its size, texture, intensity of vibration, and control options.
+Once you’ve purchased and used your toy(s), the cleanliness of the toy is also something to consider.
+Items made of non-porous materials, such as glass, silicone, and metal are preferable for sex toys because they can be sterilized.
+That being said, proceed with caution when using glass toys, as they could cause lacerations to the body if used while broken.
+A potential option for ensuring the safe use of toys made of porous materials is using condoms with the toys.
+Take care to understand how your toy was made and whether it’s safe and non-toxic.
+For example, plastics with bisphenol A (BPA) are considered less safe for use.
+To clean your toy, follow the instructions on its packaging—most are cleaned with mild soap and water.
+Avoid using germicidal soaps, as they’ve been known to irritate genital tissues.
+Similarly, it’s important to note that sexually transmitted infections (STIs) can be spread from person to person through shared sex toys.

 If you decide that sex toys aren’t your thing, you still have options!
-If you’re generally satisfied with manual masturbation and you’re simply looking for something to intensify pleasure, try out a new hand trick or add new or different types of lubricant into the mix.
-Toys aren’t necessary for experimentation, so if none of these toys strike your fancy, you can still explore various masturbation techniques.
-Happy experimenting!
+If searching for a toy doesn’t seem like something you’d like to do or maybe you're simply looking for something to intensify pleasure, you might try out a new hand trick or add different types of lubricant into the mix.